basisjs/articles/en-US/tutorial/part1/index.md

 });
 ```

 Here `event.sender` is an element on which the event occurred, ie the `<input>` in our case.
 The `<input>` has `value` property, so we read it to use it in the presentation.
-For the representation to re-calculate the value and to pass it further to the template, we call the `updateBind` method.
+For the view to re-calculate the value and to pass it further to the template, we call the `updateBind` method.

 It is not always necessary to explicitly re-calculate values for the template.
 If you change the values that are used to calculate the bindings, there are events that can be specified in the description of these events, and binding will be recalculated automatically when events happen.

-Representations are able to store data in the form of key-value, an so are models.
+Views are able to store data in the form of key-value, an so are models.
 The data is stored in the `data` property and is changed with the `update` method.
 When any of values ​​in the `data` change, an `update` event is triggered.
 Let's use this mechanism to store the name:

 ```js
 var Node = require('basis.ui').Node;